minoad/plat-analysis/README.md

 # Plat Analysis

+## Summary

+Initially conceived as a straightforward processor for homeowners association restriction documents, this project aimed to extract and store pertinent information.
+However, it has since evolved to accommodate a diverse range of document types and supports storage across multiple database systems.

+In recent months, the project has further expanded due to an influx of historical newspaper clippings and other document images.
+This has necessitated the incorporation of more sophisticated image extraction techniques.
+Additionally, the project now includes the development of a text classifier, sentiment analysis, and various other text analysis tools.

 ## TODO

+1. - [ ] Find a way to avoid installing java by getting rid of tika.
+1. - [ ] Add textract for additional metadata information.
 1. - [ ] For searchable pdfs, extract the text and store it in the database.
 1. - [ ] Document should take all potential file types and match rather than testing internally.
 1. - [ ] In the pdfprocessor object, collect metadata about the file and merge it into the writer object.